-Burnout has always targeted 60 fps since the very beginning, with the handheld releases being the only exceptions.
-While that meant the original game on PS2 looked quite poor even when it came out, the sacrifice was worth it because the gameplay was still fast and fluid and still enjoyable more than 17 years later.
-Not to mention something like F-Zero X on the Nintendo 64, which looked exceptionally ropey even by N64 standards way back in 1998 but continues to be a fantastic game thanks to its excellent 60 fps gameplay.
+Burnout has always targeted 60 fps since the very beginning, with the handheld releases being the only exceptions to the rule.
+While that meant the original game on PS2 looked quite poor even when it came out, with tons of shimmering edges visible at all times, the sacrifice was worth it because the gameplay was fast and fluid.
+In fact, the game is still enjoyable to play more than 17 years later.
+Not to mention something like F-Zero X on the Nintendo 64, which looked exceptionally ropey even by the not-so-lofty N64 standards way back in 1998 but continues to be a fantastic game thanks to its excellent 60 fps gameplay.
 In an arcade racing game, performance should always — always — take priority over visuals.

 I’m not saying Three Fields Entertainment needs to add a performance mode into Dangerous Driving, but… eh, you know what, never mind.
 That is exactly what I am saying.
 People are complaining about dated visuals anyway so prioritizing the graphics didn’t exactly work out, so turn down that resolution and dial back those settings so base console users who still make up the vast majority of the audience can play the game as it was meant to be played.
 I of course realize that sort of thing takes work and isn’t as easy as turning a knob that says “Visual Detail” down a few notches to magically make your game run better, and it’s easy for me to sit here and bark orders at the developers from my couch without really having the faintest idea about game development, but I genuinely hope Three Fields manages to figure out a way to make 60 fps work on the base consoles.

 Audio has always been a key component of Burnout.
 While the sound effects are nothing spectacular here, the jet engine sound used for the boost is at least suitably ridiculous.
 However, Dangerous Driving has no in-game music at all.
-For me personally, this is not a big deal because I was going to use Spotify anyway, but some players have complained about it.
+For me personally, this is not a big deal because I was going to use Spotify anyway, but some players have complained about it so I thought it should be mentioned.
 Speaking of Spotify, if you have a Premium account you can link it up with Dangerous Driving, which lets you control the music within the game.

 There is even an “official” Dangerous Driving soundtrack playlist on Spotify, which is actually quite solid with some real bangers and many guilty pleasure hits of yesteryear (Seriously, they have “Butterfly” by Crazy Town on there, pleasures don’t get much guiltier than that).
 The network connection does seem to be somewhat unstable and I’ve eventually lost the in-game music controls after a couple of hours every time I’ve played, but you can still use the Xbox or PS4 interface to switch tracks.